-The project will be served by an existing access off Martin Way E. and Hoh Dr. SE.
+The project will be served by a proposed access off Ulery St. SE.

 b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?